Jmatos87/eleox/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to log in
+username: int@eleox.com
+password: eleox

 ## Available Scripts

 After cloning this repo...
 In the project directory, you can run: